At this age, kids are learning to roll over, reach out to get what they want, and

 Babies use their hands more and more and will learn to reach and grab for what

 they want.
-They're also learning how to pass an object from one hand to the other,
+They're learning to pass an object from one hand to the other and to pick

 Give your child lots of toys with sounds and textures to pick up, shake, and explore.